mjordan/islandora_feeds/README.md

 ### Generating an XML Forms definition file and XSD Schema from your content type

-If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, you can use an auto-generated form definition file.
-You can do this by going to Structure > [your content type] > edit > Islandora Feeds.
-Simply copy the form schema into a file (ending in .xml) and upload it into the Form Builder.
+If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, this module provides an auto-generated form definition file.
+You can get this file by going to Structure > [your content type] > edit > Islandora Feeds.
+Simply copy the form schema into a file (ending in .xml) and import it into the Form Builder.
 You can also dowload an XSD Schema for your content type from this page.

 ### Search